-- a.
-Hold the door frame assembly in front of the door opening, to the left if your right hand gable is the door end, to the right if your left hand gable is the door end. - b.
-Align the door wheels with the guides is the door end. - c.
-Set the first door wheel into the track with the bottom of the door inside the cill section - d.
-Slowly push the door towards the wall bar, making sure the nylon door skid remains in the bottom cill guide. - e.
+a.
+Hold the door frame assembly in front of the door opening, to the left of your right hand gable is the door end, to the right if your left hand gable is the door end.

+b.
+Align the door wheels with the guides in the upper track.

+c.
+Set the first door wheel into the track with the bottom of the door inside the cill section.

+d.
+Slowly push the door towards the wall bar, making sure the nylon door skid remains in the bottom cill guide.

+e.
 Continue moving the door towards the wall making sure the second wheel correctly enters the top door track.
-When the black rubber door butts up the glazing bar, carefully ease the door past the bar by moving it inwards to allow the door to move past. - f.
-Make sure the nylon guide remains in the door guide at the bottom - g.
-The door can now be adjusted slightly up or down to afford proper unhindered movement by loosening the bolts, holding the door track support and moving it up and down. - h.
-Attach a flat bar bracket (approx 80mm long with 2 holes of different size and found in the fittings bag) to the unsupported end of the door track using the bolt channel at the back.
-When you are happy that the door is moving correctly, slide the flat bar along the door track until the smaller hole of the flat bar meets the self tapping screw groove in the roof corner bar.
-Insert a self tapping screw and secure.
-This will prevent the door track from any sagging when the door is in the open position.
+When the black rubber door stop butts up to the glazing bar, carefully ease the door past the bar by moving it inwards to allow the door to move past.

+f.
+Make sure the nylon guide remains in the door guide at the bottom.

+g.
+The door can now be adjusted slightly up or down to afford proper unhindered movement by loosening the bolts, holding the door track support and moving it up and down.

+h.
+Bolt a small angle bracket to the upright corner bar at the top and to the end of the upper door track to support the door track when opening and closing the door.